HeroAmer/food_app_console/README.md

-# Zeljo - Admin panel which works in combination with a mobile food ordering application made using Flutter.
+# Zeljo - Admin panel

+## Project Description
-This console allows you to track all orders, manipulate their state, add new admins ,add new types of food which is ordered by a user on the client side (mobile app) , add new categories and much more!
+This console allows you to track all orders, manipulate their state, add new admins ,add new types of food which is ordered by a user on the client side (mobile app) ,add new categories and much more!

 ## How to run this project?
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Version 1.0.0